Rei Ieizumi

-Rei Ieizumi (家泉 怜依, Ieizumi Rei) is a Japanese footballer who plays as a centre-back for club Hokkaido Consadole Sapporo.
+Rei Ieizumi (家泉 怜依, Ieizumi Rei) is a Japanese footballer who plays as a centre-back for club Mito HollyHock.

 Youth career

 Ieizumi played for his high school between 2015 and 2017, before going on to play for Ryutsu Keizai University FC.
 In 2018 and 2019, Ieizumi played 21 times in the Japan Football League for the university affiliate side Ryutsu Keizai Dragons Ryugasaki and scored his first goal for them in a 3–3 with MIO Biwako Shiga.
 In 2021, he played almost every game in the JUFA Kanto League 1 season, scoring two goals and helping Ryutsu Keizai University to win the championship.
 He also scored on his Emperor's Cup debut in a 3–2 defeat by YSCC Yokohama.

 Club career

 In December 2021, it was announced that Ieizumi would be signing for newly promoted J3 League team Iwaki FC for the 2022 season.
 He made his debut for the team in March in a 1–1 league draw with Kagoshima United and scored his first goal in a 5–0 win over Vanraure Hachinohe.

 At the end of the 2022 season, Ieizumi had helped Iwaki gain promotion to the J2 League for the first time in their history playing in 33 of a possible 34 games.
 For his efforts, he was inducted into the 2022 J3 Best XI.

 In December 2023, it was announced that Ieizumi would be joining J1 League club Hokkaido Consadole Sapporo for the 2024 season.